markjgill/functional/README.md

 - IT is possible to use anonymous functions, however you may need to explicitly add generics as required.
 - Functions can be composed together, using Java's `Function.compose` or `Function.andThen`.
 - Composed functions may start with a function of any arity, but subsequent functions must be unary.
-- Collection-based functions can either accept collections from Java's `Collection` or vavr.io's `Traversable` interfaces.
+- Collection-based functions accept vavr.io's `Traversable` interface.

 ### Examples